 The past year of pandemic living has spurred a huge increase in both do-it-yourself and professional home remodeling projects.
 And it’s no surprise—by necessity, our homes are being used more and in different ways than they ever have before.
-Investing in improvements to accommodate the changing ways in which we are living and working can be a comforting thing to do, and one of the few things we can actually control.
+Investing in the new home construction Houston for improvements to accommodate the changing ways in which we are living and working can be a comforting thing to do, and one of the few things we can actually control.

 Whether it’s adding a playhouse for young children, a backyard cottage for the in-laws, or an office for working parents, US homeowners are on track to spend more than ever on home improvement this year.
 Lowe’s reported a $6 billion increase in sales from second-quarter 2019 to the second quarter of 2020.
 Home Depot’s third-quarter 2020 press release reported sales of $33.5 billion, a year-over-year increase of $6.3 billion, or 23.2 percent.
 Porch.com said searches on their site for home improvement projects were up almost 50 percent from the same period last year.